AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \label{sec:preventing-dos-attacks}

 Consider the situation where an attacker is attempting to deny service via the production of empty blocks, and that the attacker can create blocks faster than the honest network.
 Such a situation is illustrated in \autoref{fig:dag-dos-1}.
-Since the goal of the attack is to prevent transactions from occurring, the attacker must produce empty blocks[^empty-nb].
+Since the goal of the attack is to prevent transactions from occurring, the attacker must[^nb-must] produce empty blocks[^empty-nb].
 Furthermore, if the attacker links back to any honest blocks then the honest blocks' histories will be merged with the canonical history; thus the attack would fail.
 The attacker's only available strategy is to produce a single chain of empty blocks.

+[^nb-must]: The attacker could also fill the blocks with spam transactions.
+That's more work for the attacker, but also more work for the honest network (calculating and storing that state, maybe indefinitely).
+It's preferable that the attacker has minimal transactions in their blocks.
+It's tempting to think of ideas like: \emph{since the attackers blocks are empty, we can let honest nodes make larger blocks via some kind of weighted average block size calculation plus some flexibility in the size of blocks produced}.
+The problem with this is that it incents the attacker to fill their blocks with spam transactions, which is counterproductive.

 [^empty-nb]: Note that the attacker should still be reflecting other simplex-chains so as to maximize the total weight of the attacker's chain-segment.
 Given this, the attacker's blocks will contain reflected headers but no transactions.